Gameplay Policies and Forms

 Minimum Regional Size

-If a region does not have three teams fully registered in a division by 11:59pm ET on September 30, 2017, there will be no regional for that division in that region.
-Teams in that region and division will have two options:
+As announced last summer, USQ requires a minimum regional size for each division.
+In the 2018-19 season, the minimum will increase from three teams to five teams.
+If a region does not have five teams fully registered in a division by 11:59pm ET on September 30, 2018, there will be no regional for that division in that region.
+Teams in that region and division will be required to attend an assigned super regional championship instead.

 An “international friendly” is a match held on US, Canadian, or Mexican soil between official member teams of more than one of those national governing bodies.
 Because international friendlies are not played against official USQ teams, they will not be added to USQ’s standings.
 To see more about the policy, read the initial policy announcement here.
 In order for the game to count for USQ’s season play incentives, the game must follow several requirements: